 1. Use a tissue

-It is essential to take care when using this technique — do not insert the tissue too far up the nostril as it may cause pain.
+It is essential to take care when using this technique — do not insert the tissue too far up the nostril as it may cause pain or become stuck.

 3. Look at the light